NCDgov/ncd-site/_posts/2025-06-12-ncd-advises-doe-on-rulemaking-impacting-people-with-disabilities.md

 **WASHINGTON--**The National Council on Disability sent a letter Wednesday from Vice Chair and Acting Chair Shawn Kennemer to U.S. Department of Energy Secretary Chris Wright regarding rulemaking impacting people with disabilities.

-DOE's direct final rule, or DFR,  has certain new construction requirements related to disability nondiscrimination in federally assisted programs or activities.
+DOE's direct final rule, or DFR,  plans to rescind longstanding new construction requirements related to disability nondiscrimination in federally assisted programs or activities.

 "NCD is deeply concerned with DOE’s intention to rescind 10 C.F.R. § 1040.73 of DOE’s Section 504 regulation as it contains longstanding, crucial requirements for physical accessibility of buildings constructed and altered using federal financial assistance," wrote Kennemer.